lolloloschi97/tensorflow-great-barrer-reef/README.md

 # Help Protect the Great Barrier Reef

 ### Abstract
 The project is about *object detection* of crown-of-thorns starfish in underwater image data.
-The reference Dataset has been taken from the Kaggle Challenge [https://www.kaggle.com/competitions/tensorflow-great-barrier-reef]. <br/>
+The reference Dataset has been taken from the [Kaggle Challenge](https://www.kaggle.com/competitions/tensorflow-great-barrier-reef). <br/>

 ### Implementation
 After properly preprocessing the dataset, we have exploited **RetinaNet** architecture with a ResNet50-FPN as backbone, pretrained on coco 2017.
 In order to obtain a coherent prediction, we performed a *fine-tuning* on our data of the last stage of the backbone architecture